skols/flaskbooksuper/README.md

 # Section 4 - Lecture 47 - Adding a Profile Image
     - Add to user.models to allow for default pictures if user hasn't uplaoded

+# Section 4 - Lecture 48 - The Friends Sidebar